 6. Pinning other bloggers’ pins only increases their traffic.
 There is no benefit to me.

-7. If I pin too much, people will un-follow me.
+7. If I pin more, I will get more traffic.

 9. If I automate my pinning, I never have to go on Pinterest.